 FULFILLING CHILDREN’S RIGHTS

-Strengthen the Cambodia National Council for Children (CNCC) to coordinate and monitor the implementation of the CRC and support the Royal Government of Cambodia to establish an independent National Human Rights Institution with a Child Rights Unit.
+Strengthen the Cambodia National Council for Children (CNCC) to coordinate and monitor the implementation of the Convention on the Rights of the Child, and support the Royal Government of Cambodia to establish an independent National Human Rights Institution with Child Rights Unit.

 In 2016, our Child Rights Governance programme reached an estimated 436,875 children and their families.

 • Eleven target communes allocated an average 6% of their total commune budget to respond to citizens’ social service needs, including issuing birth certificates.